-When we moved to Pittsburgh ten years ago, we bought a four bedroom home for the two of us mostly to hold all of the stuff that we had bought in.
-Our sizable condo that we were moving out of was filled with books, electronics, photography gear and the matting tables and printers to support my professional fine art photography experiment.
-But then we added even more to fill the deck with outdoor furniture and build out my home office as I launched my coaching practice.
+When we moved to Pittsburgh ten years ago, we bought a four-bedroom home for the two of us mostly to hold all of the stuff that we had bought in.
+The sizable condo that we were moving out of was filled with books, electronics, photography gear, and the matting tables and printers to support my professional fine art photography experiment.
+But then we added, even more, to fill the deck with outdoor furniture and build out my home office as I launched my coaching practice.
 I was attracted to the idea of seeing clients in my office on the lower level of the house, which I have done for the last two years.
 So we had filled up our space with stuff.

 Downsizing and the opportunity to declutter life

 We are now downsizing.
 And like many things in life it came when we hit a tipping point.
 Last week in this series I wrote about the knee injury that brought my awareness to the present moment back into focus and the need for mindfulness.
 That silence and reflection finally got me in touch with the absurd lifestyle that we are currently living.

 So we have decided to downsize, and in order to do that, we are in the process of decluttering the house as many people do prior to listing it.
 But we are going further than that.

 In my research on how to declutter, I found a common theme of advice.
 Look at every item you own and ask yourself” is it something that I need?”, If not, “is it something that brings me pleasure?”.
 Be honest.
 If the answer is yes to both – then – “where am I going to put it in my home”?

 In the Harry Potter series, J.K Rowling invented the term Horcrux as an object that “he who must be not be named” placed a part of his soul in.
 I the series Tom Riddle – aka – Voldermort had placed his soul in six objects and in two other persons and he would live on until all of the objects were destroyed.